Yom HaShoah: Orthodox Judaism

+While there are Orthodox Jews who commemorate the Holocaust on Yom HaShoah, others in the Orthodox community, especially Haredim, including Hasidim, remember the victims of the Holocaust in their daily prayers and on traditional days of mourning that were already in place before the Holocaust, such as Tisha B'Av in the summer, and the Tenth of Tevet in the winter, because in the Jewish tradition the month of Nisan is considered a joyous month associated with Passover and messianic redemption.
+The moment of silence is by some purposely ignored because of the non-Jewish origins of this sort of memorial.
+Some Haredi rabbis recommend adding piyyutim (religious poems) about the Holocaust to the liturgy of Tisha B’Av; some adherents follow this advice.

 Conservative Judaism

 In 1981, members of the Federation of Jewish Men's Clubs FJMC, a branch of the mainstream Conservative/Masorti movement, created a special memorial project specifically for Yom HaShoah.
 A dedicated yahrzeit candle was conceived, with yellow wax and a barbed-wire Star of David logo reminiscent of the armbands Jews were forced to wear during the Holocaust.
-This object has come to be known as the Yellow Candle (TM).
+This object has come to be known as the Yellow Candle.
 Approximately 200,000 candles are distributed around the world each year, along with relevant prayers and meditations.

 In 1984, Conservative Rabbi David Golinkin wrote an article in Conservative Judaism journal suggesting a program of observance for the holiday, including fasting.
-In his article he noted that while private fasts are indeed prohibited during the month of Nisan (a major Orthodox objection to the placement of the day), communal fasts for tragedies befalling Jewish communities had indeed been declared throughout the pre-Modern period.
+In his article, he noted that while private fasts are indeed prohibited during the month of Nisan (a major Orthodox objection to the placement of the day), communal fasts for tragedies befalling Jewish communities had indeed been declared throughout the pre-modern period.

 Another prominent Conservative Jewish figure shared the Orthodox sentiment about not adopting Yom HaShoah.
 Ismar Schorsch, former Chancellor of Conservative Judaism's Jewish Theological Seminary of America held that Holocaust commemoration should take place on Tisha b'Av.

 The Masorti (Conservative) movement in Israel has created Megillat HaShoah, a scroll and liturgical reading for Yom HaShoah.
-This publication was a joint project of Jewish leaders in Israel, the United States and Canada.
+This publication was a joint project of Jewish leaders in Israel, the United States, and Canada.

 In 2011, the FJMC introduced a related Yellow Candle concept for use on Kristallnacht (The Night of Shattered Glass), November 9–10, commemorating the first organised Nazi pogrom of Jews in 1938, and other important Shoah commemoration dates.
 Called the Ner Katan, FJMC's new version consists of six Yellow Candles provided for communal observances and ceremonies.

-More recently Conservative rabbis and lay leaders in the US, Israel and Canada collaborated to write Megillat Hashoah (The Holocaust Scroll).
+More recently, Conservative rabbis and lay leaders in the US, Israel, and Canada collaborated to write Megillat Hashoah (The Holocaust Scroll).
 It contains personal recollections of Holocaust survivors.
-A responsum was written by Rabbi David Golinkin expressing the view that not only is it legitimate for the modern Jewish community to write a new scroll of mourning, it was also incumbent to do so.
+A responsum was written by Rabbi Golinkin expressing the view that not only is it legitimate for the modern Jewish community to write a new scroll of mourning, but it is also incumbent to do so.